DanielMartensson/Deeplearning2C/Tutorials/Add new functionality to layers/ReadMe.md

 ![a](https://raw.githubusercontent.com/DanielMartensson/Deeplearning2C/master/Tutorials/Add%20new%20functionality%20to%20layers/Picture%2018.png)

-Step 19: Open up Scene Builder 8 and add a column
+Step 19: Open up Scene Builder 8 and add a column.
+Don't forget to set the ID to the column to!
+Look to the right.

 ![a](https://raw.githubusercontent.com/DanielMartensson/Deeplearning2C/master/Tutorials/Add%20new%20functionality%20to%20layers/Picture%2019.png)